Principles-Group-8/tour-guides-app/README.md

 We will be using the Ruby on Rails web framework with SQLite for development and PostgreSQL for production.

+The app is available deployed to Heroku [here](https://tourguides-app.herokuapp.com/)

 To run the development server:
 1. Install the packages as listed in step 3.1 here (you might have to change to ruby version 2.7.4): https://guides.rubyonrails.org/getting_started.html